anton-mel/HALOTESTING/README.md

 ### [TODO] ASIC Response & RAW Data Decoding

 > [!WARNING]
 > The current decoding is likely INVALID because it makes assumptions without understanding the actual FPGA pipeline implementation.
-Without proper documentation of the SCALO architecture's output format, we are essentially guessing what the FPGA computed.
+Without proper documentation of the SCALO architecture's output format, we are essentially right now guessing what the FPGA computed.

 ### [TODO] Confidence & Detection Logic